bdss58/Machine-Learning/README.md

 Machine-Learning
 ================
-this tutorial directed by Andrud Ng from stanford
+this tutorial directed by Andrew Ng from stanford